-First on our list of 10 things to do in Paris is the Montparnasse Tower Panoramic Deck is an AMAZING place to watch the Eiffel Tower at night.
+One of the best things to do on our Paris checklist is the Montparnasse Tower Panoramic Deck is an AMAZING place to watch the Eiffel Tower at night.

 From 689ft in the air you can have a romantic view of the most iconic structures in the world!

 Try to go after the sun sets, so you can watch the Eiffel Tower light up and sparkle for a romantic view!
 However, you can also go during the day time if you are looking for a clear view of the entire city.

 There is even a bar up here and comfortable seating.
 Grab a drink, and enjoy the views!

 Saint Chapelle has some seriously amazing stained glass windows.
 I mean just beautiful!
 When the sun shines through the glass, the church fills with colors that you will not forget!